 This is by far one of our favorite local restaurants to visit and no, not just for their daiquiris!
 Daiquiri Deck has an amazing happy hour and a large variety of fresh seafood but there are also many menu items for those who aren’t a fan of seafood.
 There are many locations around Sarasota which also makes this hotspot convenient.
 If you’re wanting to visit a novelty restaurant, Daiquiri Deck is worth it!

-Recommendations: We’ve honestly never had anything bad here so it’s hard to pick a favorite item.
+We’ve honestly never had anything bad here so it’s hard to pick a favorite item.
 We definitely love their fresh catch of the day items (especially the blackened grouper), any selection of their oysters, the lobster fondue, and the cajun creole pasta!
 As for drinks you say?
 Our favorite daiquiris have been the banana slider, mango-lada, and voodoo love shake.

-Hours: Sunday-Saturday 11am-2am
+Hours: Sunday-Saturday 11am-10pm

 J.R.’s Old Packinghouse Cafe

-Address: 987 S Packinghouse Rd, Sarasota
+Location: 987 S Packinghouse Rd, Sarasota // MAP

-Hours: Monday-Thursday 11am-10pm, Friday & Saturday 11am-11pm, Closed Sundays
+Hours: Monday-Thursday 11am-9pm, Friday & Saturday 11am-10pm, Closed Sundays

 Hours: Monday-Thursday: 6am-8pm, Friday & Saturday: 6am-9pm, Closed Sundays

 Located a little north of Sarasota, Starfish Company started as a wholesale fish market then opened as a small, dockside restaurant serving the locally fresh caught fish that is still sold in their market daily.
 The entree items are prepared simply – fried, grilled, blackened, or sauteed.
 I love the blacked Red Snapper or Grouper (Florida favorites) with a side of cheese grits or fries.
 Make sure you save room for a slice of their perfectly tart Key Lime Pie!

-Address: 12306 46th Ave W, Cortez
+Location: 12306 46th Ave W, Cortez // MAP

 Hours: Sunday & Monday 11:30am-3pm, Tuesday-Saturday 11:30am-8pm